YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

    .. parsed-literal::
       $ source ./env Bob V6.2-001_x86_64

-This creates a YottaDB/GT.M environment for replication instance name Bob.
+This creates a YottaDB environment for replication instance name Bob.
 When prompted, enter a password for gtmtls_passwd_Bob.

 2. Create the global directory and the database for instance Bob.